Fraunhofer-AISEC/gallia/docs/transports.md

 # Transports

 All scanner share the same basic connection args.
-Transports are subclasses of {class}`gallia.transports.base.BaseTransport`.
+Transports are subclasses of {class}`gallia.transports.BaseTransport`.

 ## URIs